-To aid students in the process of choosing an eventual career, and to advise an appropriate educational path to this career, the department has produced advising brochures for some of the more common career options available for psychology graduates.
+To aid students in the process of choosing an eventual career, and to advise an appropriate educational path to this career, the department typically provides students with advising brochures for some of the more common career options available for psychology graduates.
 These brochures describe employment opportunities in that area, educational requirements, and recommended coursework.
 We are currently in the process of revising these documents.
 Check back often.
 For now, we suggest making an appointment with any of our faculty, or visit Prospects, to discuss potential career opportunities.

 Finally, the Career Center, located in Room 1013 of Lassen Hall, can be a very helpful resource for your career planning.
 Depending on your individual needs, they will help you to:

 - Identify your skills, values, and interests, including the skills you bring from school, work, and life experiences

 - Research the world of work, including locating companies, industries, and career fields that interest you

 - Locate an internship, co-op position, or other work that will help you gain experience and assess the reality of the job market

 - Plan your individual job search, including locating the "hidden job market," finding job openings, writing your resume and cover letters, and practicing your interviewing skills.